dimplek0424/dimplek0424/README.md

 ---

 ## 💬 What I Love Talking About
+- Writing expressive, modern **Java code** — from Java 6 in 2015 to Java 17+ today (and always ready for what's next)
 - Turning AI prototypes into production systems
 - RAG workflows that actually retrieve the right context 😉
-- Making backend systems as lovable as frontend ones
+- Making backend systems as lovable as frontend ones — clean, performant, and joyful to build

 ---